32 Recruitment Strategies with Real Examples

 The application process is different for every company, so save candidates the nerves, and let them know up front when they can expect to hear back from the company and where they can find further information about specific roles.
 Answering such questions also helps both recruiters and candidates save time spent communicating information that could be clarified on the website.

-Strategy 11 - Start More Conversations With Chatbots
+4. Start More Conversations with Chatbots

 Intel created a chatbot specific for candidates to help them learn more about the company in an engaging and interactive way.
 When you first land on the page, the chatbot pops up and asks candidates if they have any questions regarding the company as an employer.